 Since our inception in 1998, we have generally had a history of operating losses.
-At December 31, 2018, we had an accumulated deficit of \$468.6 million.
-Our net losses were \$25.3 million, \$3.7 million and \$34.5 million for the years ended December 31, 2018, 2017 and 2016, respectively.
+At December 31, 2019, we had an accumulated deficit of \$489.2 million.
+Our net losses were \$20.6 million, \$25.3 million and \$3.7 million for the years ended December 31, 2019, 2018 and 2017, respectively.
 These losses have resulted primarily from costs incurred to research and develop our product candidates and to a lesser extent, from selling, general and administrative costs associated with our operations and product sales.
-We expect our research and development expenses to increase in 2019 compared to 2018 and our selling, general and administrative expenses to be comparable in 2019 to 2018.
+We expect our research and development expenses to increase in 2020 compared to 2019 as we experience higher research and development expenses related to DUR-928.
+We expect our selling, general and administrative expenses to decrease in 2020 compared to 2019 as a result of expected decreases in legal expenses and stock-based compensation expenses.
 We do not anticipate meaningful revenues from our products in development, should they be approved, for at least the next twelve months.
 Therefore, we expect to incur continuing losses and negative cash flows from operations for the foreseeable future.